vladfeigin/openaiworkshop/0-Requirements/README.md

 ### Install all libraries in your virtual environment
  - Open New Terminal in VsCode and run:
     $ pip install -r requirements.txt

+    Make sure you are in the openaiworkshop folder the project root folder

 ### Optional.
 Create a sample Azure SQL DB with Adventureworks sample data.